moerv9/sentiment/docs/5_Sentiment.md

 Sentiment analysis is a part of *Natural Language Processing (NLP)* to systematically identify and classify opinions from text.
 For every sentence we say or word we use, we kind of know if it has a positive or negative meaning.
 A program can't do that.
 It needs validated values for each word, saying if it's positive or negative, to calculate the overall opinion in a sentence.
-This is why a lot of teams around the world have built lexicons with thousands of words in it and rated each of them with a value to either be positive or negative.
+This is why a lot of teams around the world have built lexicons containing thousands of words and rated each of them with a value to either be positive or negative.

 There are a lot of different tools that apply these lexicons for NLP for different use cases, such as calculating and classifying sentiment polarity (positive or negative) from text-input.